9 of the Best Sunflower Fields Near Cincinnati

 image credit: The Black Barn’s Facebook page

-The Black Barn in Lebanon has sunflowers in bloom as of September 9, 2023.
+The Black Barn in Lebanon usually has sunflowers in bloom in September.

 Natorp’s plants a sunflower field in Mason, found near Cottell Park in Deerfield Township, and it is typically one of the earliest to bloom in Cincinnati.
 This field of flowers is free and open to the public but they do ask that you respect the field, don’t pick the flowers, and park at Cottell Park.